-The Chicano Studies Research Center and The Civil Rights Project/Proyecto Derechos Civiles Present The Sixth Annual Latina/o Education Summit
+The Chicano Studies Research Center and The Civil Rights Project/Proyecto Derechos Civiles

-The UCLA Chicano Studies Research Center (CSRC) and the UCLA Civil Rights Project/Projecto Derechos Civiles (CRP) are pleased to announce the Sixth Annual UCLA Latina/o Education Summit.
-Each year this conference brings together scholars, educators, community representatives, policy makers, and students to discuss critical education issues at each segment of the education pipeline.
-Participants explore viable policy recommendations and initiatives that can improve educational opportunity for Latina/o students.
-This year the conference will focus on a significantly different approach to the education of Latina/o students by viewing their language and culture as assets that schools can use to build success.
+The UCLA Chicano Studies Research Center (CSRC) and the UCLA Civil Rights Project/Projecto Derechos Civiles (CRP) convened the Sixth Annual UCLA Latina/o Education Summit, bringing together scholars, educators, community representatives, policy makers, and students to discuss critical education issues at each segment of the education pipeline.
+Participants explored viable policy recommendations and initiatives that can improve educational opportunity for Latina/o students.
+This conference focused on a significantly different approach to the education of Latina/o students, by viewing their language and culture as assets that schools can use to build success.
+Joining UCLA researchers at the 2011 summit were also scholars from the University of Arizona, Stanford University, the University of Southern California, and San Jose State University.

 Agenda

-Address by Rachel Moran, professor and dean, UCLA Law School
+by Rachel Moran, professor and dean, UCLA Law School

-Panel: The Challenges We Face in Adopting an Assets View of Language and Culture
+Morning Panel: The Challenges We Face in Adopting an Assets View of Language and Culture

 Panelists: Luis Moll, Professor, University of Arizona; Robert Rueda, Professor, University of Southern California; and Danny Martinez, Graduate Student, UCLA